Energy Upgrade Loan

 If you are successful in obtaining a loan, you can use your loan to pay for Energy Performance Certificates (EPCs) that are required as supporting evidence for your application.
 The funding available is up to a maximum of £150 per EPC.

-To view recommended energy upgrades, complete a short assessment through the Energy Saving Trust online tool Homewise
+To view recommended energy upgrade measures, complete a short assessment through the Energy Saving Trust online tool Homewise.

-If you have any questions regarding the above, please contact walthamforestloan@est.org.uk
+If you have any questions or require support with your application, please contact walthamforestloan@est.org.uk.